 An excellent variety for showing off a true magenta color in the garden is the Italian Anemone known as “Mistral Magenta”.
 Few other types even approach its color and rarely qualify for the description of genuine magenta, but a wine-colored alternative is the ‘Bordeaux’ variety with a dark center.

 White is one of the most common colors for Anemones, and it’s anything but boring.
-Some white blooms are bright and pure, while others are mixed with hints of pink or purple to give the plant a soft watercolor-touched look.
+Some white flowers are bright and pure, while others are mixed with hints of pink or purple to give the plant a soft watercolor-touched look.

-This color symbolizes purity, innocence, and getting a fresh start.
+White flowers symbolize purity, innocence, and getting a fresh start.
 It’s also commonly used to memorialize a loved one that was lost.

 There are many popular white varieties for the garden, but the ‘Honorine Jobert’ cultivar has both a long history and dark foliage that contrasts the bright blooms.